rednir/wow2/COMMANDS.md

  - `!wow vc leave`
      - Leaves the voice channel.

+ - `!wow vc shuffle`
+     - Randomly shuffles the song request queue.

  - `!wow vc np`
      - Shows details about the currently playing song request.

+ - `!wow vc save-queue [NAME]`
+     - Saves the current song request queue with a name for later use.

+ - `!wow vc list-saved [NAME] [optional:PAGE]`
+     - Shows a list of songs in a saved queue.

+ - `!wow vc list-saved`
+     - Shows a list of saved queues.

+ - `!wow vc pop-queue [NAME]`
+     - Replaces the current song request queue with a saved queue.
+The saved queue will also be deleted.

+ - `!wow vc load-queue [NAME]`
+     - Replaces the current song request queue with a saved queue.
+The saved queue will also be deleted.

  - `!wow vc toggle-loop`
      - Toggles whether the current song request will keep looping.